Bunyod/akka-http-tapir.g8/src/main/g8/README.md

 ## Resources

-- For setting up the initial `seed` structure, we utilized [Scala Pet Store](https://github.com/pauljamescleary/scala-pet-store).
+- For setting up the initial `template` structure, we utilized [Scala Pet Store](https://github.com/pauljamescleary/scala-pet-store).

 - For STAGE/ PROD configuration, we utilized [Production